- 1 General remarks

-According to section 2 of the Danish the University Act, universities must among other things safeguard and uphold research ethics.
-This is done partly through information and education, partly through the handling of specific cases where breach of good scientific practice is suspected.
+According to section 2 of the University Act, universities must among other things safeguard and uphold research ethics.
+This is done partly through providing information and education, and partly through the handling of specific cases where a breach of good scientific practice is suspected.

 The Danish Code of Conduct for Research Integrity (2014) contains (p.
 19 ff.) a series of recommendations for a fundamental institutional platform for handling suspected violations of good scientific practice.

 Some research institutions have set up special internal bodies (”practice committees”) to carry out preventive and ongoing work to ensure compliance with good scientific practices.
 The mandate of these practice committees depends on the rules laid down for their business.
 The existing practice committees at Danish universities are listed under item 2.